-1. Becoming an active and steady part of a Muslim community and not having to move frequently based on Landlord’s plans
+1. Becoming an active and steady part of a Muslim community and not having to move frequently based on a landlord’s plans

-2. The price of rent which would have been way higher than what we pay for our mortgage
+2. The cost of rent which, would have been way higher than what we pay for our mortgage

 3. Having the security without putting ourselves under ridiculous pressure to borrow too much

-Not wanting to go down the mortgage route isn’t just something limited to Muslims, the Netflix series “How to live a mortgage-free life” seeing a 6 part series with Sarah Beeny following different individuals on their journey to living mortgage-free, including living on a boat, building your own house, converting shipping containers, living in a church and a couple who lived a frugal life to pay off their mortgage
+Not wanting to go down the mortgage route isn’t just something limited to Muslims.
+The Netflix series “How to live a mortgage-free life” is a 6-part series with Sarah Beeny following different individuals on their journey to living mortgage-free, including living on a boat, building your own house, converting shipping containers, living in a church, and a couple who lived a frugal life to pay off their mortgage